Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 ## Unfit to work in Interactions:
 Non performance for long time.
-Permanet disability which
+Permanent disability which
-Any such conditions which inhits the member to not perform his duties
+Any such conditions which inhibits the member to not perform his duties